RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 For a complete discussion of these risks, we encourage you to read our filings with the SEC, including our Annual Report on Form 10-K and Quarterly Report on Form 10-Q available on the SEC's website at www.sec.gov.

 Today's call may also contain certain non-GAAP financial measures.
-You can refer to our press release for important disclosures regarding such measures and their reconciliations.
+You can refer to our press release for important disclosures regarding such measures and the reconciliations.
 You can obtain a copy of our press release in the News Releases section under the Investor Relations tab of our website.

 And with that, I'll hand the call over to Steve.
 Steve?